-You are planning your Euro tour and you want to visit several countries?
-You want to avoid expensive flights?
+Are you planning your Euro tour and wanting to visit several countries?
+Do you want to avoid expensive flights?
 Are you a little bit lost in the organization?
 Do you want to try the experience with an interrail pass?

 This post is for you!

-To discover Europe, we have tried the Interrail Global Pass which allows to use trains and ferries in all Europe.
-Actually, there are two different pass, the Interrail pass and the Eurail pass.
-If you are a Europeen citizen or you have a residence in Europe, you can buy the Interrail pass.
+To discover Europe, we have tried the Interrail Global Pass which allows using trains and ferries in all Europe.
+Actually, there are two different passes, the Interrail pass, and the Eurail pass.
+If you are a European citizen or you have a residence in Europe, you can buy the Interrail pass.
 For international travelers, you can take the Eurail pass.
 In this post, I’ll talk more about the Interrail pass because that’s the one we have taken, as we are living in France.
 But the other pass is working the same way.
 Let’s talk about our experience!

 The Interrail Global Pass

-You can use your Interrail pass all the year but don’t forget that the best time to visit Europe is for between April-June and September-October.
+You can use your Interrail pass all year but don’t forget that the best time to visit Europe is between April-June and September-October.
 Because in winter the weather is really cold and in summer it’s the high season.
-There are several discount (generally 25%) for students and people under 27, so check this out on the website!
+There are several discounts (generally 25%) for students and people under 27, so check this out on the website!

 You have the choice between 2nd and 1st class.
 The first class is a bit more comfortable and roomy, it will make your journey more enjoyable.
 There is sockets, useful for your photographic devices 😉 and often free water, and it is generally less crowded.
 Note that for some trains, you can’t reserve your seat, so the 1st class will assure you to have a place.